 W17908 was withdrawn from BR service in December 1958 and was subsequently sold to the Oxfordshire Ironstone Company for internal use at their quarry near Banbury, where it became their "No.6".
 Its principal role here was to carry quarry workers from the booking on point by the engine shed to their place of work some distance away.

 Since its arrival, 17908 has been used by Civil Engineering staff.
-It is externally restored to GWR condition and is serviceable, although it normally can be seen at Horsted Keynes.
+It is externally restored to GWR condition and has been serviceable, although it normally can be seen at Horsted Keynes, and is seen there in the photo on the right from the 1990s.

 A history of GWR Goods Wagons, by Messrs.
 Atkins, Beard, Hyde and Tourret, published by David and Charles.